The Soldier's Lawyer

 From 2003 until 2005, Mr. Coombs also handled what one senior officer called “the toughest, most demanding criminal case that the Army has had in decades,” United States v.
 Akbar.
 SGT Akbar killed two fellow Soldiers in a 23 March 2003 attack on his own unit in Kuwait.
 The case was subject to extensive media coverage and Mr. Coombs was repeatedly quoted in such prominent media outlets as The New York Times, USA Today, Fox News, CNN and the Army Times.

-Most recently, Mr. Coombs successfully defended SFC Michael Barbera, who was accused of killing two unarmed Iraqi civilians.
+In 2012, Mr. Coombs successfully defended SFC Michael Barbera, who was accused of killing two unarmed Iraqi civilians.
 SFC Barbera faced life in prison, without the possibility of parole.
-The case garnered international attention after being reopened in 2012 based upon Congressional inquiries.
+The case garnered international attention after being reopened based upon Congressional inquiries.
 At the Article 32 hearing, Mr. Coombs tore apart the government’s case.
 According to Reuters, “Barbera’s attorney David Coombs has sought to establish inconsistencies between witnesses’ statements, including where on their bodies the boys were shot, how many rounds were fired and whether the unit came under enemy fire after the killings.”
 After exposing all the weaknesses in the government’s case at the Article 32 hearing, the double murder charges against SFC Barbera were dismissed.

 Nationally Recognized Expert in Criminal Law, Evidence, and Trial Advocacy